CVE-2025-4658

 Mitigation and workarounds

-Users should upgrade OpenPubkey library to version 0.10.0 or later, and OPKSSH to version 0.5.0 or later to address this vulnerability (NVD).
+Users should upgrade OpenPubkey library to version 0.10.0 or later, and OPKSSH to version 0.5.0 or later to address this vulnerability.
+These updates include fixes for the signature verification bypass issue (NVD).

 Additional resources